top of page

 Research and Teaching

 In the study of religion my work falls under the three interrelated areas of philosophy, aesthetics and nature.
-My current research examines how changes in metaphysics and traditional ecological knowledge have shaped how human beings understand and interact with nature, and how aesthetics has formed a language for expressing nature spirituality both inside and outside of traditions.
-I work with materials from antiquity to the present, with the belief that understanding the history of the human-nature relationship can help is to address the environmental crisis.
+My research examines how changes in metaphysics have influenced how human beings understand and interact with nature, how Platonic realism has shaped Western thought in both orthodox and heterodox ways, and how aesthetics has formed a language for expressing spirituality both inside and outside of traditions.
+I work with materials from antiquity to the present, with most of my publications are focused upon the modern age, and particularly Romanticism.
+Details concerning my current research may be found under projects

-teach courses on the philosophy of religion, spirituality and nature, sacred and secular understandings of nature, spirituality and traditional ecological knowledge, and mysticism and literature. .
+teach courses on the philosophy of religion, spirituality and nature, sacred and secular understandings of nature, and mysticism and literature.
 In these courses my students and I examine how meaning is made through philosophy, how spiritual affect is expressed in aesthetics, and how both are shaped in religion.

 Religion and aesthetics: I concentrate upon the interaction between poetics, metaphysics and spirituality.
 This is the subject of my work on nature writing, mystical poetics, and Romanticism, including Romanticism and the Re-Invention of Modern Religion (Cambridge, 2019).